Andrew-Lipson/Chess-Java/README.md

 You can play 2 player with both the White and Black Pieces being controlled by the user.
 You can also play 1 Player against StockFish, the best Chess engine in the world (https://stockfishchess.org/about/)

+Setting up the code:

+  You must configure your IDE for use Java 11 and JavaFX.
+The program also uses a Stockfish commandline application which I have removed from the github.
+  To add stockfish you must download the necessary application from here (https://stockfishchess.org/download/), then move the execuatble (.exe) into the src file and rename the file to 'stockfish.exe'

 START GAME: